pedrolucas802/pedrolucas802/README.md

-# 👋 Hi, I’m Pedro Barreto (He/Him)
+👋 Hi, I’m Pedro Barreto (He/Him)

-🎓 I'm a passionate Software Developer working at the **University of Fortaleza (UNIFOR)**.
+💻 I’m a passionate Software Developer with experience across academia, cybersecurity, and research.
+🔹 I previously worked at the University of Fortaleza (UNIFOR), where I developed solutions in an academic setting.
+🔹 I then joined Network Secure, a cybersecurity company focused on threat intelligence and asset vulnerability management platforms.
+🔹 I’m currently working at Instituto de Pesquisas Eldorado, contributing to cutting-edge research and development projects.

 I thrive in dynamic environments, collaborating with talented professionals while continuously learning and evolving in the tech world.

 ## 🚀 About Me